SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 ![The Core Services APIs](assets/core-services-apis.png)

-👉 Take a moment to look at the [API reference for the Entitlements Service API](https://api.sap.com/api/APIEntitlementsService/resource), and you'll see that there are three groups of endpoints:
+👉 Take a moment to look at the [API reference for the Entitlements Service API](https://api.sap.com/api/APIEntitlementsService/resource), and you'll see that there are three groups of endpoints: "Manage Assigned Entitlements", "Regions for Global Account" and "Job Management":

-* Manage Assigned Entitlements
-* Regions for Global Account
-* Job Management

 ![Entitlements Service API endpoint groups](assets/entitlements-endpoint-groups.png)